Equitable Division of Marital Property in Georgia

 Who Keeps the House?

-For many Marietta families, their family home is a significant investment.
+For many Georgia families, their family home is a significant investment.
 If both spouses own the home, there are a few options when it’s time to divide assets:

 - One spouse buys the other’s portion;